Designs in finite classical polar spaces: Computational construction of designs

 \subsection{Results}

-Table \ref{tab:designs} lists the parameters of the constructed designs.\footnote{The designs will be published in a suitable open-source research data repository.} An asterisk indicates that a design with these parameters can be constructed from a Latin-Greek halving, after possibly applying one or several repeated transitions to the derived and/or reduced design.
+Table \ref{tab:designs} lists the parameters of the constructed designs.
+An asterisk indicates that a design with these parameters can be constructed from a Latin-Greek halving, after possibly applying one or several repeated transitions to the derived and/or reduced design.
 An italic number indicates that the parameters of that design have not been found by the computer search but can be constructed via Theorem~\ref{thm:superresidual} from another known design (including the newly constructed designs).
 For all listed parameters the realizability result is new, except the ones marked by an asterisk, the designs in $\Omega^-(8, 2)$ and $\Omega(7, 3)$ found by De Bruyn and Vanhove \cite{DeBruyn2021}, and their descendants in $\Omega(9,2)$, $\Omega^+(10,2)$ and $\Omega^+(8,3)$ in terms of Theorem~\ref{thm:superresidual}.
+We have published the constructed designs in the open-source research data repository \cite{Kiermaier-Wassermann-2024-Zenodo:13353388}.